10cl/chatdev/README.md

 * Run `yarn install` to install dependencies.
 * Run `yarn build` to build the plugin.
 * Follow the steps in "Manual Installation" to load the `dist` folder into your browser.

-## 🤝 Acknowledgments

-We sincerely thank the following projects for providing inspiration and reference: [generative_agents](https://github.com/joonspk-research/generative_agents)、[chathub](https://github.com/chathub-dev/chathub)

-Whether you want to explore the wonders of different large language models or create your own virtual town life, ChatDev will be your reliable assistant.
-Install it now and start exploring!